jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

     const result = await serviceURL.listContainersSegment(marker, { abortSignal: Aborter.timeout(1000) });
     ```

-    The drawback: currently Storage API does not use generated
-    `Models.XxxxxxOptionalParams` interfaces.
-Instead new interfaces are defined
-    to expose just relevant properties.
-For example:

-    ``` typescript
-    export interface IContainerListBlobsSegmentOptions {
-      prefix?: string;
-      maxresults?: number;
-      include?: Models.ListBlobsIncludeItem[];
-    }
-    ```

-    If we keep using these new interfaces, we would need to add property
-    `abortSignal?: Aborter` for them, probably via a base interface.

-    Question: do we also want to use this option for methods that currently
+    **Question**: do we also want to use this option for methods that currently
     don’t take an options parameter? i.e.,

     ``` typescript